 Selected Biodesign Faculty Fellows become part-time members of the Stanford Biodesign team at the James H. Clark Center.
 Work space is provided as needed.

 The Biodesign Faculty Fellowship runs part-time from January to June each year.
-Faculty members are required to attend a half-day kick-off meeting in November and complete a needs-finding assignment before the program begins.
-During the training period, faculty fellows should expect to spend 5 to 8 hours completing a combination of class attendance (or video viewing), reading, assignments, project work, and weekly small group mentoring sessions.
+Faculty members are also required to attend select kick-off activities and complete a needs finding assignment before the program begins.
+During the training period, faculty fellows should expect to spend 8 to 10 hours per week completing a combination of reading and videos assignments, project work, and regular small group mentoring sessions.

 Biodesign Faculty Fellows are selected via an application and interview process.
-Applications for the 2017 program are due Friday, September 30 and selection decisions will be announced by Friday, October 14.
+Applications for the 2018 program will be due in mid-Setpember 2017 and selection decisions will be announced in early October.
 To apply, visit our Application Instruction page.